bcgov/platform-developer-docs/src/docs/secrets-management/example_secretstore_azure_key_vault.md

           key: clientSecret
 ```

-After creating the YAML manifest, check the status of the new SecretStore.
+After applying the YAML manifest, check the status of the new SecretStore.
 It should show as ready.
 ```
 status:
   capabilities: ReadWrite